riceissa/issarice.com/wiki/advice-for-young-people.md

 5. if i encounter something i don't understand, i write a question down, in a notebook or text file or maybe math SE. sometimes, i will be able to answer this question in a few months, after i've learned more things. but other times, it's something that seems difficult to answer, so i don't get a quick answer.
 (I haven't tried this, but it might be good to find a [tutor](https://www.greaterwrong.com/posts/tmWMuY5HCSNXXZ9oq/buck-s-shortform/comment/dcR3jmeZBc3EdDbrh) in the subject and ask them all your questions.
 One problem for me is that many of the things i want to learn don't have tutors listed on wyzant.)
 6. if i come up with a better explanation of something, or a better systematization, i will write it up. these days, i put these on the [ML subwiki userspace](https://machinelearning.subwiki.org/wiki/User:IssaRice).
 7. in the evening, i go through my daily anki reviews (including the problems deck).

+some additions since then (as of february 2020):

+- sometimes adding stuff to anki is exhausting. if this is the case, it might be better to write a wiki page. that way, you will still be able to have a record/a way to load up your understanding when you come back to the topic later, but you won't need to constantly be nagged by anki into recalling the stuff. this is especially good for things that you're not sure you understand 100%.
+- focus on simple examples that you can fit in your head all at once.

 # People